techprav2010/SFND_3D_Object_Tracking/README.md

    ```

-* Now dynamically create a array of Config2DFeatTrack - combinations of algorithms.
+### Run multiple tests: Dynamically create an array of Config2DFeatTrack.
-    there 3 choices depending on how many test case you want to run.
+    There 3 choices depending on how many test case you want to run.
+    Methods:  getConfigListSingle or getConfigListShort getConfigListAll

     ```c++

         //choose single with visualization
        Config3DObjectTrack getConfigListSingle(int use_test=1) {
            //int use_test = 1;